vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 This section describes how to deploy a Tanzu Kubernetes Grid management cluster from a configuration file using the Tanzu CLI.

 Before creating a management cluster using the Tanzu CLI, define the base configuration for the cluster in a YAML file.
-Specify this file by using the `tanzu management-cluster create` command with the the `--file` option.
+Specify this file by using the `tanzu management-cluster create` command with the `--file` option.

 **Note** In the configuration file for the management cluster, enable the AWS internal load balancer as follows: